Boston Consolidated TRACON

-The Boston Consolidated TRACON (A90) is located in Merrimack, New Hampshire.
-A90 opened in 2004 after 8 years of development.
-The A90 function transferred to the new Boston Consolidated TRACON on February 22, 2004.
-The MHT function transferred over on March 7, 2004.
-Manchester TRACON used to be located at Manchester Airport below the old ATCT.
-Boston TRACON used to be located at the Logan International Airport Control Tower before being consolidated.
+The Boston Consolidated TRACON (A90) (radio communications: Boston Approach and Boston Departure) is located in Merrimack, New Hampshire.
+Boston TRACON opened in 2004 after eight years of development.
+The TRACON functions from Logan International Airport transferred on February 22, 2004 and from Manchester Airport on March 7, 2004.
+Prior to the development of Boston TRACON, each airport had their own approach facilities through the control towers.
 The new facility is 63000 sqft.
 A Terminal Radar Approach Control, or TRACON, is responsible for descending airplanes from the ARTCC and lining them up for landing at their destination airport, as well as climbing departures before handing off to the ARTCC.
+In 2024, Boston TRACON handled 810,615 aircraft movements, making it the 12th largest approach control facility in the United States.

 The primary responsibility of the Boston TRACON is the safe, orderly, and expeditious flow of arrival, departure, and en-route traffic.
-A90 is responsible for one main airport, Boston Logan International Airport.
-Additionally, A90 is responsible for dozens of smaller but busy fields, including Manchester-Boston Regional Airport, Hanscom Field, Norwood Memorial Airport, Beverly Municipal Airport, Lawrence Municipal Airport, Portsmouth International Airport at Pease, and Nashua Airport.
+A90 is responsible for one large airport, Boston Logan International Airport and for dozens of smaller but busy fields, including Manchester-Boston Regional Airport, Hanscom Field, Norwood Memorial Airport, Beverly Municipal Airport, Lawrence Municipal Airport, Portsmouth International Airport at Pease, and Nashua Airport.

-The Boston TRACON is one of six "Medium TRACONs" currently existing throughout the United States.
-The others include the Salt Lake TRACON, the Bradley TRACON, the Indianapolis TRACON, the Pensacola TRACON, and the Des Moines TRACON.

-According to the FAA Air Traffic Activity Data System below are the traffic counts for A90: